 - A. In addition to the Executive Committee, the Faculty Senate shall establish the following Faculty Senate standing committees: - 1.
 An Electoral Committee, to oversee elections of the Faculty Senate; - 2.
 An Academic Affairs Committee, to review and make recommendations on matters of undergraduate curricula and programs; - 3.
-A Graduate Academic Affairs Committee, to review and make recommendations on matters of graduate curricula and programs; and - 4.
-A Faculty Affairs Committee, to review and make recommendations on faculty issues. - B. All members of these committees must come from the Faculty Senate membership, except as otherwise provided for in the committee description. - C. At least one faculty representative on each University Faculty Committee, as defined by the Faculty Handbook, must be a member of the Faculty Senate, by special appointment of the Executive Committee, if necessary.

-D. Executive Committee
+A Graduate Council, to review and make recommendations on matters of graduate curricula and programs and to facilitate coordination between graduate programs; - 4.
+A Faculty Affairs Committee, to review and make recommendations on faculty issues. - B. All members of these committees must come from the Faculty Senate membership, except as otherwise provided for in the committee description. - C. At least one Faculty representative on each University Faculty Committee, as defined by the Faculty Handbook, must be a member of the Faculty Senate, by special appointment of the Executive Committee, if necessary. - D. Executive Committee

 - 1. The Executive Committee reports to the Faculty Senate. - 2.
-The Executive committee oversees the operations of the Faculty Senate and acts as the Committee on Committees. - 3.
-Executive Committee consists of the President, Vice President, Secretary and Parliamentarian of the Faculty Senate, and enough additional members elected to ensure that the College, each of the Schools and University-Wide faculty are represented. - 4.
+The Executive Committee oversees the operations of the Faculty Senate and acts as the Committee on Committees. - 3.
+Executive Committee consists of the Officers of the Faculty Senate defined in Section IV.A.; and enough additional members elected to ensure that the College, each of the Schools, and either a University Librarian or University-Wide faculty are represented.
+Chairs of the subcommittees established in Section VI.A. are additional members of the Executive Committee once elected. - 4.
 The Executive Committee is reconstituted each academic year.
-Non-ex officio members elected to ensure unit representation as described in VI.C.3. are elected by the senators representing that individual unit. - 5.
-The Executive Committee provides leadership on matters relevant to faculty and the Faculty Senate.
+Non-ex officio members elected to ensure unit representation as described in Section VI.D.3. are elected in May by the senators representing that individual unit.
+Subcommittee chairs are elected by the respective subcommittee at the start of the fall semester. - 5.
+The Executive Committee provides leadership on matters relevant to Faculty and the Faculty Senate.

-When classes are not in session for the general Fall and Spring academic semesters, the Executive Committee shall be empowered to act provisionally on an emergency basis on behalf of the full body, subject to the approval of the full Faculty Senate when it reconvenes.
+When classes are not in session for the general fall and spring academic semesters, the Executive Committee shall be empowered to act provisionally on an emergency basis on behalf of the full Faculty Senate, with those actions being subject to the approval of the full Faculty Senate when it reconvenes.